Frequently Asked Questions

 What are the dates of camp?

 The camp season is nine weeks; this includes a full week of staff orientation.
 Staff training is considered a vital component of Camp Newman’s summer.
 When the staff community knows what it needs to accomplish and works together, wonderful results can occur.
-Arrival dates are related to the area to which you are assigned to work at camp and are part of your contractual agreement.
-The Geza Team (Senior Leadership) will be expected to arrive on June 2, CIT and Avodah advisors will be expected to arrive on June 7 and (most) Specialists and Madrichim (counselors) will be expected to arrive on June 9.
-Our summer concludes on August 9.
-We are able to accommodate only a limited number of staff who are unable to stay the entire summer.
+Arrival dates are related to the area to which you are assigned to work at camp and are part of your Offer Letter for employment.

 How often do I receive time off?

-Each staff member usually receives one period off per day.
-Also, after the campers are safe and sound in their bunks, and you are not assigned shmira (evening supervision), staff may have some down time.
+Each staff member usually receives one period (hour) off per day.
+Also, after the campers are safe and sound in their bunks, and if you are not assigned shmira (evening supervision), staff may have some down time.
 Friday nights we have an all staff oneg for Shabbat.
 We will also frequently have social and educational programs for the staff at nighttime.
 Staff will receive 1 day(24 hours) off every 7-11 days during the summer and one block off (5 hours) every 7-11 days as well.
-Days off may begin at dinner and end at dinner the next day.
 Staff will have several days to choose from each month however, only so many people can sign up for each day off based upon the unit size and schedule.
 Specialists, because of the nature of the program will be given specific days that must be taken off.

 What if I am a vegetarian, keep kosher or have other diet restrictions?